 Understand your ticketing application

-Create an audit program for ticket and call quality assurance
+Create an audit program for tickets and call quality assurance

 Proactive Help Desk performance management is more than documenting procedures, measuring KPI metrics, and training staff.
-To truly find out how well your customers are being handled, Help Desk management team must audit the calls and tickets on a regular schedule.
+To truly find out how well your customers are being handled, the Help Desk management team must audit the calls and tickets on a regular schedule.
 That is where a Help Desk audit program can help you ensure your Help Desk agents are providing high-quality customer service.
 Your audit program for Help Desk ticket and call quality will require you to build a grading process, which will allow you to fairly score calls and tickets against a consistent standard.
-A Help Desk audit program will allow you to gather accurate metrics for incentive awards, fairly gauge agent performance, build annual performance review criteria, develop training programs, and uncovering inappropriate behavior.
+A Help Desk audit program will allow you to gather accurate metrics for incentive awards, fairly gauge agent performance, build annual performance review criteria, develop training programs, and uncover inappropriate behavior.
 For more information, visit our Help Desk audit program guide.

 Gather your key performance indicators

 Key performance indicators (KPI) are used by management to understand how the team is performing against goals and objectives.
 It is important to ensure you are capturing accurate data.
 Most of your data will come from your phone system, ticketing system, and Help Desk audit program scorecards.
 To learn more visit our Help Desk key performance indicators section.

 Control incident management